 3) Critical stages or areas of learning.

-Once you understand the procedure for determining ESY, like every other IEP decision, look at the data available.
+Once you understand the procedure for determining ESY, it’s just like every other IEP decision.
+The team looks at the data available and makes an individualized decision.
 All members of the IEP team should have access to the data being used to discuss ESY services.